JuliaRecsys/Persa.jl/README.md

 |  User #3 |    3     |    4     |          |
 |  User #4 |          |    5     |    4     |

+Persa can be divided into large two parts: data access and predictive model

+### Data

 The ```Persa.Preference``` represents all possibilities of ratings within a system.
 It is used to validate a rating.
 We can define that in this system the ratings are defined as integers of [1,5]: